-- A. The HCPSS will work to ensure that HCPSS school environments are free from incidents of bullying, cyberbullying, harassment, and intimidation. - B. The display of symbols, images, language, materials, or items that demean an identifiable person or group or are reasonably perceived as promoting hatred, intimidation, or harassment, such as but not limited to, swastikas and confederate flag symbols, are prohibited on school property or at school-related activities and are subject to the standards of this policy. - C. HCPSS employees and school bus contractors will receive annual professional development on the provisions of this policy.
-This professional development will include supports for targeted students, prevention education, interventions and supports for students exhibiting bullying, cyberbullying, harassing, or intimidating behavior, as well as procedures for reporting bullying, cyberbullying, harassment, and intimidation. - D. The prevention and intervention strategies of bullying, cyberbullying, harassment, or intimidation will be presented to all students in prekindergarten through grade twelve. - E. HCPSS will adhere to the Education Article §§7-424-424.3 of the Maryland Annotated Code. - F. All HCPSS schools will follow established procedures for bullying, cyberbullying, harassment, and intimidation prevention, investigation, intervention, and provision of supports as outlined in the implementation procedures. - G. Students engaging in bullying, cyberbullying, harassment, or intimidation will be subject to disciplinary and/or legal action. - H. In an effort to maintain a positive school culture, consequences for violations of this policy will be administered in accordance with Policy 9200 Student Discipline, the HCPSS Student Code of Conduct, and all applicable state and federal laws.
-Prior violations of this policy will be considered when determining consequences. - I. Retaliation against anyone who has reported bullying, cyberbullying, harassment, or intimidation is prohibited and may be subject to disciplinary and/or legal action. - J. An HCPSS employee who reports an act of bullying, cyberbullying, harassment, or intimidation under the Education Article, Annotated Code of Maryland, §7-424.1 in accordance with the county board's policy is not civilly liable for any act or omission in
+- A. The HCPSS will work to ensure that HCPSS school environments are free from incidents of bullying, cyberbullying, harassment, including hate/bias incidents, and intimidation. - B. The display of symbols, images, language, materials, or items that demean an identifiable person or group or are reasonably perceived as promoting hatred, intimidation, or harassment, such as but not limited to, swastikas and confederate flag symbols, are prohibited on school property or at school-related activities and are subject to the standards of this policy. - C. HCPSS employees and school bus contractors will receive annual professional development on the provisions of this policy.
+This professional development will include supports for targeted students, prevention education, interventions and supports for students exhibiting bullying, cyberbullying, harassing, or intimidating behavior, as well as procedures for reporting bullying, cyberbullying, harassment, including hate/bias incidents, and intimidation. - D. The prevention and intervention strategies of bullying, cyberbullying, harassment, including hate/bias incidents, or intimidation will be presented to all students in prekindergarten through grade twelve. - E. HCPSS will adhere to the Education Article §§7-424-424.3 of the Maryland Annotated Code. - F. All HCPSS schools will follow established procedures for bullying, cyberbullying, harassment, including hate/bias incidents, and intimidation prevention, investigation, intervention, and provision of supports as outlined in the implementation procedures. - G. Students engaging in bullying, cyberbullying, harassment, including hate/bias incidents, or intimidation will be subject to disciplinary and/or legal action. - H. In an effort to maintain a positive school culture, consequences for violations of this policy will be administered in accordance with Policy 9200 Student Discipline, the

+HCPSS Student Code of Conduct, and all applicable state and federal laws.
+Prior violations of this policy will be considered when determining consequences.

-- reporting or failing to report an act of bullying, harassment, or intimidation under this policy. - K. HCPSS will report incidents of bullying, harassment, or intimidation against students on public school property to the Maryland State Department of Education (MSDE), in accordance with the Education Article §7-424.
+- I. Retaliation against anyone who has reported bullying, cyberbullying, harassment, including hate/bias incidents, or intimidation is prohibited and may be subject to disciplinary and/or legal action. - J. An HCPSS employee who reports an act of bullying, cyberbullying, harassment, including hate/bias incidents, or intimidation under the Education Article, Annotated Code of Maryland, §7-424.1 in accordance with the county board's policy is not civilly liable for any act or omission in reporting or failing to report an act of bullying, harassment, including hate/bias incidents, or intimidation under this policy. - K. HCPSS will report incidents of bullying, harassment, or intimidation against students on public school property to the Maryland State Department of Education (MSDE), in accordance with the Education Article §7-424.